You should be talking about your finances

 On this series, we get real with guests about all things money.
 Our Q&A will cover how they’ve handled their finances so far, what they’ve gotten right and wrong, how they communicate, and more.

 So, if you’re curious about how other people are spending their money, this series is for you.
 On our first How We Money episode — Money and Marriage Pt.
 2 — I am joined once again by my wife, Diane, to discuss how we talk about money.

-You can read our Q&A here, listen to the entire episode or find Common Cents on the Prairie™ wherever you stream your podcasts.
+You can read our Q&A below, watch the entire episode, or find Common Cents on the Prairie™ wherever you stream your podcasts.

 How we talk about money

 Q: How do you split up financial responsibilities?

 Adam: Great question.
 Probably a lot like most people, I would say.
 Historically, Diane has handled the day-to-day: money movement, bill pay, things like that.
 I’ve handled the longer-term issues — the investments, the financial planning.
 We both try to figure out taxes together and estate planning.
 Regardless of who does what, Diane and I have always found time to get on the same page with that stuff.